hyperledger/fabric/docs/source/couchdb_tutorial.rst

 In the example above, if the design document ``indexOwnerDoc`` does not already exist, it is automatically created when the index is deployed.
 An index can be constructed with one or more attributes specified in the list of fields and any combination of attributes can be specified.
-An atrribute can exist in multiple indexes for the same docType.
+An attribute can exist in multiple indexes for the same docType.
 In the following example, ``index1`` only includes the attribute ``owner``, ``index2`` includes the attributes ``owner and color`` and ``index3`` includes the attributes ``owner, color and